 - A 1500-word Proposal, including the title of workshop or Conference, names of co-organizers, description of goals or potential contributions, and a list of participants.

-Click HERE for information of the past Tang Workshops.
+Click HERE for information of the past Tang Workshops and Conferences.

 Click HERE to submit a proposal to organize a workshop or conference!